ahilbers/a_posteriori_tsa_storage/README.md

 Running the code in this repo requires two things: some `python` packages and a solver for the optimisation problem.
 For a very quick way to install these, follow the `Requirements & installation` instructions for [this repo](https://github.com/ahilbers/renewable_test_PSMs/#requirements-&-installation), as it has the same dependencies.
 Otherwise, install the following:
 - Python modules:
   - `Calliope 0.6.7`: A (fully open-source) energy system model generator.
-See [this link](https://calliope.readthedocs.io/en/stable/user/installation.html) for installation
+See [this link](https://calliope.readthedocs.io/en/stable/user/installation.html) for installation. **See note below for additional requirement**.
   - `numpy` (`pip install numpy`)
   - `pandas` (`pip install pandas`)
   - `yaml` (`pip install pyyaml`)
   - `sklearn` (`pip install scikit-learn`)
 - Other:
   - `cbc`: open-source optimiser: see [this link](https://projects.coin-or.org/Cbc) for installation.
 Other solvers (e.g. `gurobi`) are also possible -- the solver can be specified in `model_files/model.yaml`.
+- **Extra**: The current Calliope implementation can lead to errors due to floating point storage levels around zero, as detailed [here](https://github.com/calliope-project/calliope/issues/379).
+To avoid this change, implement [this pull request](https://github.com/calliope-project/calliope/pull/380).
+You can do this yourself by changing [this line](https://github.com/calliope-project/calliope/pull/380/files) in the file `{YOUR_PATH_TO_CALLIOPE_PACKAGE}/calliope/backend/run.py`.